-ChexSystems works by keeping track of bank accounts that have been closed for particular issues.
-More than 90% of banks in the U.S. use ChexSystems as part of the application process for a new checking or savings account.
+ChexSystems keeps track of bank accounts that have been closed for particular issues.
+More than 90% of banks and credit unions in the U.S. use ChexSystems as part of the application process for a new checking or savings account.

-- Multiple overdrafts in a short amount of time.
+- Multiple bounced checks in a short amount of time.

 - False information provided on the account.

 - Abuse of a savings account, debit card, or ATM transactions.